Călin Georgescu: Political career

 Georgescu was proposed as prime minister by the Alliance for the Union of Romanians in 2020 and 2021.
 Georgescu ran for president in the 2024 Romanian presidential election.
-Among his campaign stances were strengthening Romania's defence capabilities, diversifying Romania's diplomatic relations, increased support for farmers, promoting energy and food production, and reducing dependency on imports.
+Among his campaign stances were strengthening Romania's defence capabilities, diversifying Romania's diplomatic relations, increasing support for farmers, promoting energy and food production, and reducing dependency on imports.
 He obtained the most votes at 22.95% in the first round of voting on 24 November, and advanced to a runoff scheduled on 8 December along with Elena Lasconi.

 On 6 December 2024, the Constitutional Court of Romania cancelled the presidential elections, which will have to be rescheduled for a later date.
 The court did not provide a reason for the cancellation.
-Russia meddling with the Romanian elections has been mentioned as the foremost reason.
-Georgescu filed an appeal in the European Court of Human Rights against the cancellation, which the ECHR rejected on 21 January 2025 saying that it did not have jurisdiction over the elections.
+Russia's meddling with the Romanian elections has been mentioned as the foremost reason.
+Georgescu filed an appeal in the European Court of Human Rights against the cancellation, which the ECHR rejected on 21 January 2025, saying that it did not have jurisdiction over the elections.
 (Note: ECHR enforces "personal human rights".
 Since there was no imminent and irreparable danger to Mr. Georgescu's human rights, ECHR does not prioritize his case.
 ECHR cannot rule over the results of Romanian elections.)

-On 6 March 2025 Georgescu definitively lost the trial at ECHR.
-ECHR has motivated that only elections for legislative bodies are covered by human rights stipulations, elections for president are not.
-Also, there was no evidence for having had an unfair trial.
+On 6 March 2025, Georgescu definitively lost the trial at ECHR.
+ECHR has motivated that only elections for legislative bodies are covered by human rights stipulations, elections for the president are not.
+Also, there was no evidence of having had an unfair trial.
 ECHR mentioned that ECHR is not subservient to the European Union.